jameslnewell/xhr-mock/README.md

 ### Proxying requests

-If you want to mock some requests but not all of them, you can proxy unhandled requests to a real server.
+If you want to mock some requests, but not all of them, you can proxy unhandled requests to a real server.

 ```js
 import mock, {proxy} from 'xhr-mock';